manuGil/GitCoDev/gitcodev/lesson1.md

     git config --list
 ```

-Introduce the key config parameterts, including pre-setting some that only apply on day 2
+Introduce the key config parameterts, including pre-setting some that only apply on day 2.
+Participants may need a reminder to substitute their own details, and a quick explanation of the Windiws vs Unix end-of-line conventions (Carriage Return / Linefeed on Windows, only Linefeed on Mac / Linux / other unixoids)

 ```shell
     git config --global user.name "John Doe"